About The Project

 What do we stand to gain?

-Removing the predators that threaten our precious taonga can only result in benefits.
+Removing the pests that threaten our precious taonga will result in direct benefits.
 Restoring Onetahua to the thriving, raucous world of birds it once was will strengthen our communities, our ecosystems, our economy and our culture.
-We can lift our most vulnerable species from an endangered to recovering status all the while promoting meaningful engagement within our community and creating jobs for locals.
-Our understanding of the link between predator eradication and climate change is growing.
-Forest and Bird produced a recent report which showed the negative impact of animal browsing on the natural ability of native ecosystems to act as carbon sinks.
-Stopping predators from stripping away vegetation will reverse this trend.
+We can lift our most vulnerable species from an endangered to recovering status - and engage our community and create valuable jobs for locals.
+Our understanding of the link between pest eradication and climate change is growing.
+Forest and Bird have preoduced a report showing the negative impact of animal browsing on the ability of native ecosystems to be carbon sinks.
+Stopping pests from stripping away vegetation will help reverse this trend.
 Many landowners are already engaging in their own trapping practices.
 HealthPost Nature Trust has been carrying out a smaller scale eradication programme of its own and Paddy Gillooly and his team at Farewell Spit Eco tours have been actively trapping on the Spit for many years.
 We can throw our weight behind these efforts, build on the good mahi that’s already been done and share our learnings with other eradication projects in New Zealand.

 Onetahua Restoration Project birds graphic